If you practice yoga regularly, you should probably know that cleaning your yoga mat is incredibly important.

 Are you the kind of person that just forgets to clean their yoga mat?
 Or maybe you’re always out of a yoga mat cleaner?

-Keep reading to discover the magic behind the DIY yoga mat cleaner and other cleaning practices that you might benefit from.
+Let’s discover the magic behind the DIY yoga mat cleaner and learn more essential cleaning practices.

 So how do you make your own yoga mat cleaner at home?